bomsn/mf-conditional-fields/README.md

               ));
       }

-- Create your form and give it an id or class to use for initilizations
+- Create your form and give it an id or class to use for initialization

         ?>
             <form id="example_form">